vitor-schipani/dotfiles/docker_colinha.md

 #Important docker image commands:
 docker image pull
 docker image build
+    Example: docker image build -t multi-stage .
-    --tag: name of the image, this is called by docker container run <img_tag>
+    --tag OR -t: name of the image, this is called by docker container run <img_tag>

 #Important docker container commands:
 docker container ls: displays all alive containers.
 Add "--all" if you want to